john9francis/pointers/references.md

 Contents:
 - [What is a reference?](#what-is-a-reference)
+- # How to define a reference# How to define a reference
+- # References are literally the original variable# References are literally the original variable
+- # Modifying Values# Modifying Values
+- # Be careful with references# Be careful with references
+- # Const with references# Const with references
+- # Reference to a reference# Reference to a reference
+- # References with functions# References with functions
+- # Pointer speed vs Reference speed# Pointer speed vs Reference speed
+- # Conclusion# Conclusion

 # What is a reference?
 A reference is similar to a pointer, but a little bit different.
 Where a pointer is the address to a variable, a reference IS the variable.
 It's not a copy of the variable, it actually is the variable.
 In more technical terms, a reference is a variable that is located in the same exact memory address as the original variable.